In partnership with Partners for Sacred Places and Danspace Project (NYC)

 In the Spring of 2019 Philadelphia Contemporary will collaborate with Partners for Sacred Places and award-winning choreographer Reggie Wilson to present Grounds That Shout!
-(And Others Merely Shaking), a series of performances exploring relationships and connections between religion, movement, race, and the body with a focus on the African American religious experience and the specific context of Philadelphia’s historic sacred spaces.
-Wilson will curate performances by Philadelphia-based artists at religious sites in Old City and Society Hill—host to a unique density of historic churches—highlighting both the broad narrative history of these spaces and their present-day status in a rapidly changing city.
+(And Others Merely Shaking), a series of performances exploring relationships and connections between religion, movement, race, and the body with a focus on the African American religious experience within the specific context of Philadelphia’s historic sacred spaces.
+Wilson’s own Fist and Heel Performance Group will develop new work in residency at Church of the Advocate in North Philadelphia, culminating in public performances on May 3 and 4, 2019.
+Wilson will also curate performances by Philadelphia-based artists at three Society Hill religious sites in a Processional series on May 11, 2019, highlighting both the broad narrative history of these spaces and their present-day status in a rapidly changing city.

 Portrait of Reggie Wilson by Aitor Mendilibar